sshakerinezhad/BEHAVIOR-1K/docs/challenge/updates.md

 **New features:**

 1. We updated the demo dataset to include annotations for more tasks.
 NOTE: memory prefix has been temporarily removed, we will add them back once the QA is complete.
-2. We have included task id as part of the observatin dict.
+2. We have included task id as part of the observation dict.
-3. We included [HeavyRobotWrapper](https://github.com/StanfordVL/BEHAVIOR-1K/blob/main/OmniGibson/omnigibson/learning/wrappers/heavy_robot_wrapper.py), which changed to robot base mass to the same value used during data collection.
+3. We included [HeavyRobotWrapper](https://github.com/StanfordVL/BEHAVIOR-1K/blob/main/OmniGibson/omnigibson/learning/wrappers/heavy_robot_wrapper.py), which changed the robot base mass to the same value used during data collection.

 ---